P4F/p4f.github.com/_posts/2015-09-29-2015-TMCTF-online-qual-crypto300.md

 Have fun!
 ```

-Googling for *Snakeoil CA ext:key* resulted with the following entry at the first page (*libapache-mod-ssl*):
+Googling for *Snakeoil CA ext:key* resulted with the following entry at the first page:

 ```
 libapache-mod-ssl/snakeoil-ca-rsa.key at master ... - GitHub (https://github.com/...mod-ssl/.../snakeoil-ca-rsa.key)